 Pennsylvania's Preservation Community

-Private statewide preservation groups work with the State Historic Preservation Officers (SHPOs), assist local groups, intervene in preservation issues, advocate for state legislative support, provide membership and educational programs, issue publications, engage in real estate and revolving fund programs and serve as information clearinghouses.
+Preservation Pennsylvania is the state's only private, nonprofit membership organization dedicated to historic preservation.
+We work with staff at the State Historic Preservation Office (SHPO), assist local groups, intervene in preservation issues, advocate for state legislative support, provide membership and educational programs, issue publications, engage in real estate and revolving fund programs and serve as an information clearinghouse.

 257 North Street